 Renaissance Media Group LLC ("Group") was formed on March 13, 1998 by Renaissance Media Holdings LLC ("Holdings").
-Holdings is owned by Morgan Stanley Capital Partners III, L.P. ("MSCP III"), Morgan Stanley Capital Investors, L.P. ("MSCI"), MSCP III 892 Investors, L.P. ("MSCP Investors" and, collectively, with its affiliates, MSCP III and MSCI and their respective affiliates, the "Morgan Stanley Entities"), Time Warner (as hereinafter defined) and the Management Investors (as hereinafter defined).
 Holdings formed Renaissance Media Capital Corporation on March 12, 1998.
-On March 20, 1998, Holdings contributed to Group its membership interests in two wholly-owned subsidiaries; Renaissance Media (Louisiana) LLC ("Louisiana") and Renaissance Media (Tennessee) LLC ("Tennessee"), which were formed on January 7, 1998.
-Louisiana and Tennessee acquired a 76% interest and 24% interest, respectively, in Renaissance Media LLC ("Media") from Morgan Stanley Capital Partners III, Inc. ("MSCP"), on February 13, 1998 at the same nominal amount through an acquisition of entities under common control accounted for as if it were a pooling of interests.
-As a result, Media became a subsidiary of Group and Holdings.
+On March 20, 1998, Holdings contributed to Group its membership interests in two wholly-owned subsidiaries; Renaissance Media (Louisiana) LLC ("Louisiana") and Renaissance Media (Tennessee) LLC ("Tennessee), which were formed on January 7, 1998.
+Louisiana and Tennessee acquired a 76% interest and 24% interest, respectively, in Renaissance Media LLC ("Media") from Morgan Stanley Capital Partners III, Inc. on February 13, 1998 at the same nominal amount through an acquisition of entities under common control accounted for as if it were a pooling of interests, as a result of which Media became a subsidiary of Holdings.
 Group and its aforementioned subsidiaries are collectively referred to as the "Company".
-On April 9, 1998, the Company acquired (the "Acquisition") six cable television systems (the "Systems") from TWI Cable, Inc. ("TWI Cable"), a subsidiary of Time Warner Inc. ("Time Warner").
-See Note 3.
+On April 9, 1998, the Company acquired (the "Acquisition") six cable television systems (the "systems") from TWI Cable, Inc. ("TWI Cable") a subsidiary of Time Warner Inc. ("Time Warner").
+See Note 4.
 Prior to this Acquisition, the Company had no operations other than start-up related activities.